Program Manager - Center for Transnational Threats

 Program Manager – Center for Transnational Threats

-Christina Wenngren is Program Manager at ISDP’s Center for Transnational Threats.
+Christina Wenngren was Program Manager at ISDP’s Center for Transnational Threats until 2018.
 Her main areas of expertise are transnational organized crime, forced labour and trafficking in human beings.
 Among other things, she has co-authored “Russian Organized Crime: Recent Trends in the Baltic Sea Region”.
 Ms. Wenngren holds a MA in Political Science from Lund University, Sweden, with focus on International Relations and International Criminal Policy.

-As part of her MA studies she had an internship at the International Organization for Migration (IOM).
+As part of her MA studies she did an internship at the International Organization for Migration (IOM).

 Ms. Wenngren has previously worked for the Fair Labor Association, primarily with mapping and addressing forced labour and child labour practices.
 Ms. Wenngren frequently holds lectures to both law enforcement agencies and the private sector about recent trends in organized crime and trafficking in human beings.
 She is also a member of two EU expert councils where her expertise is sought on organized crime and trafficking in human beings.